Safeguarding Logo Child ChildAdult

 N – Never, ever shake a baby

 There will be more information following shortly on how ICON is being used in Walsall.
-For further details on the programme click here.

 The Children’s Society have published a report ‘Life on Hold’.
 Their survey found a higher proportion of young people experiencing low well-being than previously.
 Whilst most children’s well-being will ‘bounce-back’, there will be some who will not.
 As a result, this crisis is likely to have lasting consequence on children who are not satisfied with their lives.
 However, while children are feeling the impacts now of the coronavirus and the lockdown measures, there is still a sense of optimism for their future.
 Children told the Children’s Society that through these difficult times they have enjoyed having a time to reflect, to learn new hobbies or restart old ones and have found gratitude for things in their life pre-lockdown.